lightning/bolts/04-onion-routing.md

 to both authenticate the information specified by the origin node, and the parameters of the HTLC forwarded, and ensure the origin node is using the current `cltv_expiry_delta` value.

+`credentials_payload` is the random byte string issued by the routing hop acoording to the hop's advertised routing policy (as described in [BOLT #7](07-routing-gossip.md#routing_policy)).
+For each credential, a signature should be attached.

 If the values don't correspond, this indicates that either a forwarding node has tampered with the intended HTLC values or that the